A massive list of all the most important tourist attractions in Munich, Germany.

 Bavaria has a very old and very interesting history.
 There is a whole museum filled with it.
 Sounds boring?
 Is anything but that!
 Personally speaking, it is my favorite museum in Munich!
 Here’s their website to get a first impression.

 Did you know I am also writing opera critics?
 Well then, it might not come as a big surprise that I’ll recommend an evening at the Bayerische Staatsoper.
 The interior is fantastic, but so is the ensemble.
 It is, frankly speaking, among the top 20 operas in the world (if you ask me).
 So, don’t miss it!
 Book tickets on their official website.
 (And drop me a comment, if you are wondering what to see!)

-The Expressionism is one the most discussed art movements in history.
-Names like August Macke, Franz Marc, Ernst Ludwig Kirchner and Paul Klee instantly come to mind.
+The Expressionism is one of the most discussed art movements in history.
+Names like August Macke, Franz Marc, Ernst Ludwig Kirchner, and Paul Klee instantly come to mind.
 As the Expressionism was very strong in Munich, there is a whole museum filled with masterpieces from that time.
 Check out the Lenbachhaus here.

 Odeonsplatz is another one of Munich’s beautiful squares.
 It sits right in between the Theatinerkirche and the Residenz and is a place of quite a historic importance.
 It was here Adolf Hitler attempted his first coup.

 One of the most photographed highlights in Munich is probably the Friendsengel (I should know since I live very close to it).
 It’s pretty much just a big column topped by an angel (hence the name) surrounded by a big park.
 Beautiful nonetheless!

 If you love Art Nouveau, you might want to check out the Villa Stuck.
 It was once the home of the famous painter Franz von Stuck.
 The pristine Art Nouveau villa is now a museum, but parts of the original interiors survived.
 Here’s the website.